APRIL 7th, 2005 – CHICAGO

 Amelia attempts a graphic suicide.
 She survives.

 In the hospital psych ward, she befriends a young man named Charlie.
 She also makes enemies.
-During the group therapy session, Nurse Jessica is kind and insightful, but sometimes talks to the patients as if they’re children.
+During the group therapy session, the nurse is kind and insightful, but talks to the patients as if they’re children.
 They open each session with a prayer.
 Amelia’s agnosticism and refusal to pray creates a rift with patients and staff.
 She explains the religious reasoning behind her self-injury, and we learn the extent of her psychosis.

 The RPN prescribes Amelia a dose of Trazodone at night to help her sleep.
 Amelia is hesitant to take a psychiatric pill.
 Within minutes, the walls are spinning and the floor is warping.
 She ends up literally crawling to her bed, and passes out immediately.
 Auditory hallucinations still replace large swathes of time and conversation, which is a comfort and distraction.